numalariamodeling/faculty-enrich-2022/content/modules/install-emod/index.md

 - Administrator access to a Windows OS preferably with PowerShell (This should be available by default in Windows 7 onwards)

 ### Steps to install `dtk-tools`
-- Install Python 3.6.0: Download the installer here for [64-bit system](https://www.python.org/ftp/python/3.6.0/python-3.6.0-amd64.exe) or [32-bit](https://www.python.org/ftp/python/3.6.0/python-3.6.0.exe) (Note: this is rare.)
+1. Install Python 3.6.0: Download the installer here for [64-bit system](https://www.python.org/ftp/python/3.6.0/python-3.6.0-amd64.exe) or [32-bit](https://www.python.org/ftp/python/3.6.0/python-3.6.0.exe) (Note: this is rare.)
 Check the checkbox "Add Python 3.6.0 to PATH" to make your life easier.
-- Set up environment variables PATH.
+2. Set up environment variables PATH.
 (Note: If you did the checkbox in previous step, you can skip this)
     + In the Windows Search Bar, type "Environment" and this should typically point you to "Edit the system environment variables", then click on it.
     + Alternatively, go to "Control Panel" -> "System and Security" -> "System" -> "Advanced System Settings"
     + Click "Environment Variables" button
     + In the "System variables" section, look out for the "Path" entry, double click on it.
     + Here you will need to fill in the path to your `python.exe` **and** `pip.exe`
     + This is typically in `C:\Users\(username)\AppData\Local\Programs\Python\Python36` and `C:\Users\(username)\AppData\Local\Programs\Python\Python36\Scripts`.
 Both are required to be added.
-- Now launch your powershell.
+3. Now launch your powershell.
+And navigate to your "work folder" (e.g., mine is `C:\Users\(username)\`)
     + Easiest way is to type "powershell" in your search bar.
     + If not, you can go to "Start" menu and look for it.
-- In the powershell, navigate to your "work folder" (e.g., mine is `C:\Users\(username)\`)
-- Install `virtualenv` using `pip`
+4. Install `virtualenv` using `pip`
     + Command: `pip install virtualenv`
-- Create a virtual environment of name of your choice.
+5. Create a virtual environment of name of your choice.
 I use `dtk` for mine.
     + Command: `virtualenv dtk`
     + Virtual environment creates a compartment in your computer in which you need to separately install packages of your choice.
 Two virtual environments can carry different set of packages.
-- Activate the virtual environment of your choice.
+6. Activate the virtual environment of your choice.
     + Command: `dtk\Scripts\activate`
     + You *should* notice now your prompt is preceded by `(dtk)` (or name of your environment)
-- Now it's time to install `dtk-tools` and its associated packages.
+7. Now it's time to install `dtk-tools` and its associated packages.
 Clone the git repository to wherever you want it to be.
 Navigate over.
     + Say `C:\Users\(username)\work`.
     + Navigate to the cloned repository, say `C:\Users\(username)\work\dtk-tools`
-- Install the tool using `setup_manual.py` script
+8. Install the tool using `setup_manual.py` script
     + Command: `python setup_manual.py`
     + Yes, there is a `setup.py` script but we typically have better success using the separate script
-- If you don't see any noticeable error messages, use `dtk version` command to verify if you successfully installed the `dtk-tools`
+9. If you don't see any noticeable error messages, use `dtk version` command to verify if you successfully installed the `dtk-tools`

 ### Steps to install `dtk-tools-malaria`
+1. Clone the git repository to wherever you want it to be.
+Navigate over.
+2. Activate the virtual environment of your choice, if you haven't already.
+3. Install the tool using `setup.py` script
+    + Command: `python setup.py develop`
+    + This is the "standard" way to install a custom package for python.
+Specifying the `develop` behind allows changes made to the code repository to directly reflect in the package.
+Sometimes, you want to use `install` instead: future changes to the code repository will not be captured into the installed package in your computer until you rerun the command.

 ### Verify that you are all set!